bielawb/printf-debugging/README.md

 Folders:
 - Presentation - XAML "slides" and all the pictures
-- PPT - PowerPoint presentation
-- demos - scripts used in the demos
+- Demos - scripts used in the demos